 Team Cooking Class

 The team that cooks together stays together—at least the ones that attend Savannah’s fun and educational cooking classes at 700 Kitchen Cooking School (at the Mansion on Forsyth Park) and Chef Darin’s Kitchen Table, located in the edgy and eclectic Starland Arts District.
 Your group will work with one of Savannah’s top chefs to prepare a five-star meal (with accompanying libations), then sit down to feast on their creations.

 Once you’ve explored Savannah’s Historic District, hop on a boat and navigate our spectacular waterways.
 The Savannah River forms the border between Georgia and South Carolina, running along the northern edge of the Historic District; from here, you can take a Savannah Riverboat Cruise past historic landmarks like Old Fort Jackson and Cockspur Island.
-Or, book a tour through Dolphin Magic or Bull River Cruises and take in the scenery of Tybee Island while playful dolphins surf your wake.
+Or, book a tour through Captain Derek's Dolphin Adventures or Bull River Cruises and take in the scenery of Tybee Island while playful dolphins surf your wake.